priyans619/Songify-Music-App/README.md

 ## Functionalities
 1.**Homepage** - Users can search any song and get the songs for that genre.

-2.**Explore** - Users can select a country and get the top songs for that country.

-3.**Artists Page** - Users can see a list of the most famous artists.
+2.**Artists Page** - Users can see a list of the most famous artists.

-4.**Artist Details Page** - Users can see additional information about the artist and their most popular songs.
+3.**Artist Details Page** - Users can see additional information about the artist and their most popular songs.

-5.**Song Details Page** -Users can see additional information about the song, such as the song’s music video and lyrics and a list of similar songs.
+4.**Song Details Page** -Users can see additional information about the song, such as the song’s music video and lyrics and a list of similar songs.

-6.**Music Player** - Users can click on player which includes basic controls such as previous song, the next song, and pause/play buttons.
+5.**Music Player** - Users can click on player which includes basic controls such as previous song, the next song, and pause/play buttons.
 Additional details such as the song’s name, author, volume, repeat, and duration controls are a plus.

-7.**Exceptional Design** - Everyone loves a beautiful user interface.
+6.**Exceptional Design** - Everyone loves a beautiful user interface.
 So brand it as a real app and stay consistent with the colors, icons, and design.

-8.**Search Functionality** - Users can start typing artists or song names, and results based on their search will show up.
+7.**Search Functionality** - Users can start typing artists or song names, and results based on their search will show up.